nestybox/sysbox-ee/docs/usage.md

 at some other location within the system container (via the Docker daemon's `--data-root` option), Sysbox does **not** currently support this (i.e., the inner Docker won't work).

+### Inner Docker Image Caching

+The Docker instance running inside the system container stores its images in the `/var/lib/docker` directory inside the container.

+When the system container is removed (i.e., not just stopped, but actualy removed), the contents of that directory will also be removed.

+This means that the inner Docker's image cache is removed when the associated system container is removed.

+Normally, it would be possible to override this behavior by mounting a host volume into the system container's `/var/lib/docker`, in order to persist the inner Docker's image cache accross system container lifecycles.

+However, Sysbox does not currently support mounts into the system container's `/var/lib/docker` (due to a low-level problem in the interaction between overlayfs and the Nestybox nbox_shiftfs module).

+If a user creates a system container with a mount into the system container's `/var/lib/docker`, Sysbox ignores the mount configuration and runs the system container without it.

+We are working on a solution for this.

 ## Sysbox Reconfiguration